awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example.md

 $ aws lambda update-function-configuration --function-name CreateThumbnail --timeout 30
 ```

-## Test the Lambda Function<a name="walkthrough-s3-events-adminuser-create-test-function-upload-zip-test-manual-invoke"></a>
+## Test the Lambda function<a name="walkthrough-s3-events-adminuser-create-test-function-upload-zip-test-manual-invoke"></a>

 In this step, you invoke the Lambda function manually using sample Amazon S3 event data\.